In this post, we are going to cover how to toast walnuts in 2 different ways.

 It is a very simple and fast process which makes cooking batching or single servings easy!

-If you have never toasted walnuts before I encourage you to try both ways and also compare a toasted walnut with a raw one.
+If you have never done this to walnuts before I encourage you to try both ways and also compare them with raw ones.
 You will be amazed to see the difference in taste big time!

-You can toast them on the stovetop or in the oven.
+You can do this on the stovetop or in the oven.
 You get the same taste but a little different process.

-Walnuts are great by themselves or adding to any recipe that you would add walnuts too.
-Great on salads, on top of your ice cream sundae or add a little toasted crunch to your pancakes or waffle!
+They are great on salads, on top of your ice cream sundae or add a little toasted crunch to your pancakes or waffle!

 Follow along and I will show you the few easy steps it takes to make amazing toasted walnuts.